DataDog/documentation/content/en/logs/explorer/facets.md

 ### Group facets

-Facets are grouped into meaningful themes, to ease navigation in the facet list.
-Assigning or reassigning a group for a facet is only a matter of display in the facet list, and has no impact on search and analytics capabilities.
+Facets are grouped into meaningful themes to ease navigation in the facet list.
+Assigning or reassigning a group for a facet only affects the display in the facet list and has no impact on search and analytics capabilities.

 {{< img src="logs/explorer/facet/group_facets.png" alt="Group Facet" style="width:30%;">}}